cjmatta/kafka-connect-sse/README.md

 	•	This connector does not persist partition or offset information for use in resuming ingestion.
 	•	Upon restart, the connector will resume consuming from the current point in the stream as provided by the SSE server.
 	•	No deduplication or de-duplication caching is performed unless explicitly implemented by the user at the application or downstream level.

-For advanced users: if your SSE stream includes a stable and sequential event ID, you may implement custom filtering logic or use a specialized, forked version of the connector with support for offset tracking and resume.